A Heritage Spanning Three Thousand Years

 8. Girò di Cagliari DOC

-A red grape variety cultivated in the Cagliari area, Girò produces intense red wines with aromas of ripe red fruit, chocolate, and spices.
-The sweet and liqueur version is the most traditional and representative.
+Red grape variety from the Cagliari area, almost impossible to find outside Sardinia.
+It produces intense reds with ripe red fruit, chocolate, and spices.
+The sweet fortified version is the most traditional.
+A niche wine that deserves to be discovered.

 9. Malvasia di Sardegna DOC